ThatZeoMan/rheavenstudio.github.io/docs/minigames/clappyTrio/clappyTrio.md

 - There should always be a `Prepare Stance` before any `Clap`

 ### Known Bugs
-- `Bop` causes the lions to show the "miss" face after two bops if:
+- `Bop` causes the lions to show the "miss" face if:
 	- there has been at least one `Clap` before that point anywhere in the remix
 	- the current The Clappy Trio segment has not had any `Clap` cues before that point
+- Background is not properly fitted to the screen, resulting in a black bar on the right of the game.
+Will be fixed with a background upscale.